AdaCore/ada_language_server/doc/vscode-ug.md

 formatting might no succeed on incomplete/illegal code.

 * **References and call trees**: GNAT Studio's _Find All References_ and _Call
-  Trees_ views are replaced by VS Code's `References: Results`, `Call Hierarchy` and `Type Hierarchy` views, described in
-  [Navigating references](#navigating-references), and by the graphs of the [Code Visualizer](#code-visualizer).
-Two differences are worth noting: the `References: Results` view displays a single search at a time, past searches being reachable only through its `Show History` menu and only for the lifetime of the window, whereas GNAT Studio accumulates them side by side; and the Code Visualizer graphs are re-rooted on the entity of each new request instead of growing as GNAT Studio's call trees do.
+  Trees_ views are replaced by VS Code's single `References` view, which also hosts the call and type hierarchies, described in [Navigating references](#navigating-references), and by the graphs of the [Code Visualizer](#code-visualizer).
+Two differences are worth noting.
+First, the `References` view displays a single search at a time: where GNAT Studio accumulates searches side by side, VS Code replaces the results on every new search and merely keeps a list of the previous ones, which have to be [run again](#going-back-to-a-previous-search) to be consulted; that list is moreover only kept for the lifetime of the window.
+Second, the Code Visualizer graphs are re-rooted on the entity of each new request instead of growing as GNAT Studio's call trees do.

 * **Tooling support**: we currently provide support for some _SPARK_, _GNATtest_, _GNATcoverage_, _GNAT SAS_, _GNATmetric_ and _GNATemulator_ [Tasks](#tasks), but some workflows may not be supported yet.